PatrickMediodia/aws-cloud-practitioner/Practice Test 4 Notes.md

 Which AWS service can be used to set up billing alarms to monitor estimated charges on your AWS account?
 	- CloudWatch
 	- Why lol

+OpsWorks
+- automate EC2 instance server configuration

+Systems Manager
+- gives you visibility and control of your infrastructure on AWS
+- unified interface

+AWS Budgets
+- for both cost, usage, and reserved instances
+- for both when you exceed or underutilized

+AWS Trusted Advisor
+- real-time guidance on best practices
+- Five Categories: Cost Optimization, Performance, Security, Fault Tolerance, Service Limits

+AWS Marketplace (AMIs and SaaS)
+- buy software that has been bundled into custom AMIs
+- Sell SaaS solutions to AWS customers

+AWS WAF
+- can block all requests except the ones that you allow
+- can check presence of SQL injection in code
+- only works at the application layer (layer 7)

+Route 53
+- is just a DNS

+Global Accelerator
+- improve availability and performance of the applications to global users
+- TCP or UDP
+- improves performance by proxying packets at the edge to applications running in one or more AWS regions
+- provides static IP so that you don't have to manage specific IP addresses for different AWS regions